MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ### How does the agent view users?

 The Agent works with files and folders.
-All users who are separated into their own folders can easily be mapped to their new location in Office 365.
+All users who are separated into their own folders can easily be mapped to their new location in Microsoft 365.

 A good example would be a large listing of home drives.
-Each home drive for a user could be transfered to their respective new user in Office 365.
+Each home drive for a user could be transfered to their respective new user in Microsoft 365.

 ![Agent view users](media/windows-view-users.png)